 Tourism in Frankfurt: Overview

 Regardless of that, Frankfurt still has a high influx of non-business visitors, which can be explained by two reasons.
 The first is its prime location in the western part of Germany.
-Frankfurt is just a short train ride away from places like Brussels, Luxembourg and Eastern France.
+The city’s railway connections are also great and Frankfurt is just a short train ride away from places like Brussels, Luxembourg and Eastern France.

 The second reason behind Frankfurt’s influx of visitors is its international airport.
-The Frankfurt am Main airport is among the top 5 in Europe, and has a wide range of intercontinental flights.
-Lufthansa, the country’s biggest airport, uses the Frankfurt airport as its main hub.
+The Frankfurt am Main Airport is among the top 5 in Europe and has a wide range of intercontinental flights.
+Lufthansa, the country’s biggest airline, uses the Frankfurt airport as its main hub.

 Frankfurt still has some interesting tourist attractions though.
 The Frankfurt Tower is probably the main one, but the city also has a quaint old town.

 If you are travelling by bus in Europe, book your tickets using Flixbus and GoEuro.
 If you are flying, compare and book tickets using Jetradar.
 For those using the train, buy train tickets on Trainline.

 The best places to stay in Frankfurt are in the city center, most in the Innenstadt area.
 The old town (Frankfurt Altstadt) is one of the best places for stays of two nights or more.
 If you are coming just for transit, the Bahnhofsviertel has the highest concentration of hotels.

 The Innenstadt and the Bankenviertel are the best places to stay in Frankfurt at the very heart of the city.
 The Bankenviertel is known the financial hub of the city and is famous for its skyscrapers.
 The area’s most iconic buildings are the Main Tower and the Commerzbank Tower.

 Don’t forget to check the Zeil street if you want to shop while visiting the city.